 The Department of Dentistry offers an advanced placement DDS degree to a selected number of students who already possess a dental degree from a dental program recognized by the World Health Organization.
 After successful entry into the program, these students will enter the third year of the program and will be fully integrated with the third year students.
-The purpose of the program is to enable these students to write the National Dental Examining Board examinations for certification to practice dentistry in will be assigned to treat patients in the University's Department of Dentistry clinics under the supervision of the clinical faculty.
+The purpose of the program is to enable these students to write the National Dental Examining Board examinations for certification to practice dentistry in Canada.